Track Your Request Call to vidhikarya care phone number+917604047602

 Notice Period

-The law lays that if an employee needs to be terminated from a job, he/ she should be given a notice period ranging from 30 to 90 days.
+The law states that if an employee needs to be terminated from a job, he/ she should be given a notice period ranging from 30 to 90 days.
 If continuation of employment is not feasible due to any reasons, the alternative path is compensation for termination of employment in India.
-Hence, either the employee works at the organisation serving the notice period, or is given the salary equivalent to the notice period as per employment contract, or the applicable state laws, as the case may be.
+Hence, either the employee works at the organisation serving the notice period or is given the salary equivalent to the notice period as per the employment contract, or the applicable state laws, as the case may be.

 Date of Termination from Employment

-If an employee is asked to serve the notice period in pursuance of termination from employment, the communication should clearly specify the date of termination as well as the date of end of notice.
+If an employee is asked to serve the notice period in pursuance of termination from employment, the communication should clearly specify the date of termination as well as the date of the end of the notice.

 Retrenchment Compensation

 Some states or the applicable rules also contain payment of compensation to employees retrenched by the organisation.
-Such employees need to be duly compensated as per rules.
+Such employees need to be duly compensated as per the rules.

 Gratuity

-If an employee has been working for 5 or more years and suddenly retrenched, payment of gratuity comes as a right.
-There are state wise varied rules of compensation for employees who have served the organisation for years and have been asked to leave.
+If an employee has been working for 5 or more years and is suddenly retrenched, payment of gratuity comes as a right.
+There are state-wise varied rules of compensation for employees who have served the organisation for years and have been asked to leave.
 Suppose the number is 7 years, then for each year, the employee salary should be calculated upto 15 days and the sum of 7 years has to be paid at the time of completion as per employee termination policy in India.

 Maintenance of Muster Roll